 Can I leave Flick?

 You sure can.
 Obviously we hope that you won’t want to, but we completely understand that our model doesn’t work for everyone all of the time.
-Here at Flick, we think it’s important that Kiwis find the best power deal for them and their area, so we don’t lock you into fixed-term contracts and we don’t charge you break fees.
+Here at Flick, we think it’s important that Kiwis find the best power deal for them and their area, so our spot price plan doesn’t lock you into a fixed-term contract.
 That means you’re free to leave whenever you choose.

 Word to the wise though: if you think a Flick hiatus is on the cards for you, we’d recommend doing some thorough research before you decide who you’re moving to.
-Be very wary of fixed-term contracts, fixed rates, and sign-up offers that seem too good to be true (because you know what they say…).
+Be very wary of long-term, higher rate, fixed contracts and their super costly break fees.
+And, of course, be on guard for sign-up offers that seem too good to be true (because you know what they say…).
 Download our Guide to Bullsh*t Power Deals to keep yourself informed.

 Can I come back?